raymundarthur/bill-of-materials-ms/README.md

 ```

-Then, if we want to generate the requirement list of product P, a service must be able to generate a unique list of required components to build it depending on the map shown above.
+### Solution

+To generate a dependency list (or bill of materials), we need to:

+1. Convert the input map above and convert it to a tree-structure
+2. Tree-walk the nodes and gather the component names via a unique list as you traverse it

+This is shown on: [ComponentServiceImpl.class](https://github.com/raymundarthur/bill-of-materials-ms/blob/master/src/main/java/com/raymund/bom/service/ComponentServiceImpl.java)

 ### Prerequisites